-- The College is proposing a change to its Registration Regulation in order to ensure a competency-based approach.
+- The College's previous Prior Learning Assessment process has been discontinued and as such the College no longer relies on the Michener Institute or Algonquin College to conduct the prior learning assessments. - The College is pursuing three new pathways for internationally educated respiratory therapists and health professionals (IERT/IEHPs) to integrate into the respiratory therapy profession - Conestoga College and Fanshawe College are now partners in the supported integration pathaway. - The College is proposing a change to its Registration Regulation in order to ensure a competencybased approach.
 Accordingly the program equivalency provision would be removed and as a result of changes to the PLA process, the PLA provisions would be removed.
-In their place a mechanism is proposed that will permit the CRTO to register individuals who: - have completed a program outside Canada in respiratory therapy or a closely related field (acceptable programs will be determined by the Registration Committee and laid out in policy, for example, anaesthesia), - o along with additional education (for example, a bridging program); and - demonstrate through an assessment process accepted by the by the Registration Committee, that they have the knowledge, skills and judgment equivalent to those of a person who has successfully completed an approved Canadian program.
+In their place a mechanism is proposed that will permit the CRTO to register individuals who: - have completed a program outside of Canada either in respiratory therapy or a closely related field (acceptable programs will be determined by the Registration Committee and laid out in policy, for example, anaesthesia), - along with any additional education (for example, a bridging program); as required by the Registration Committee and - demonstrate through an assessment process acceptable to the Registration Committee, that they have the knowledge, skills and judgment equivalent to those of a person who has successfully completed an approved Canadian program.